-- designing innovative approaches to analysis, planning and intervention
+- developing and implementing innovative strengths and evidence-based approaches to assessment, analysis, planning and intervention

-- providing flexible, child-centred training for practitioners and managers working with children and families
+- providing flexible, child-centred training for practitioners and managers working with children and families, including children with disabilities

-We work across the UK, the Republic of Ireland, mainland Europe and further afield with:
+We work across the UK, the Republic of Ireland, and internationally with:

-- professionals in health, children’s social care, education and the police
+- professionals in health, children’s social care, education, youth justice, health and the police

 Members of Child and Family Training have made or have been asked to make presentations at: